Reviewed by Dale Shelabarger

 The author takes readers on an engaging journey through the history of the lottery in the U.S. From the initial lottery boom in the 18th century to the modern-day multi-state lottery games, Rosen’s account is as entertaining as it is enlightening.
 He masterfully weaves historical facts with fascinating anecdotes, creating a narrative that is as captivating as it is informative.

-What makes “The Lottery and Corruption in the U.S.” truly compelling, however, is Rosen’s scrutiny of the alleged corruption in the lottery industry.
+What makes Lottery Corruption in the U.S.A truly compelling, however, is Rosen’s scrutiny of the alleged corruption in the lottery industry.
 He examines a number of high-profile cases, offering a detailed analysis of the evidence and judicial proceedings.
 His accounts are both thorough and balanced, and he never shies away from highlighting the ambiguities and complexities of these cases.

 As for the veracity of the book’s claims, Rosen’s meticulous research and extensive referencing make it clear that his accounts are firmly grounded in fact.
 He draws on a range of primary and secondary sources, from court records and newspaper articles to academic studies, providing a solid evidential basis for his arguments.